freer4/elevuetor/elevuetor-js/README.md

 `_loader`

-A promise, which resolves when Mantle responds to a sort search or order request.
+A promise, which resolves when ElevuetorDotNet responds to a sort search or order request.

 `_loaded`